Introduction: An Idea for El Salvador

 The Problem: Fruit Waste and Plastic Pollution

-El Salvador, like many other tropical countries, is a land of contrasts.
+Like many other tropical countries, El Salvador is a land of contrasts.
 While its lush landscapes and fertile soils are a testament to nature’s bounty, the country also grapples with significant waste management issues.
-The problem is twofold: an abundance of fruit waste and a growing crisis of plastic pollution.
+The problem is twofold: an abundance of fruit waste and a growing plastic pollution crisis.

 The Scale of Fruit Waste

-In El Salvador, fruit trees are as common as the air we breathe.
+In El Salvador, fruit trees are as common as our air.
 Mangoes, bananas, and coconuts are just a few examples of the fruits that grow in abundance.
 However, a significant portion of this fruit ends up as waste.
-According to a study by [insert organization], approximately [insert percentage] of fruits are wasted annually, either due to overproduction or lack of proper storage facilities.
+According to a study by [insert organization], approximately [insert percentage] of fruits are wasted annually due to overproduction or lack of proper storage facilities.

 The Environmental Impact